Friars dominate Geckos in GDOE ISA football clash

 For most of the second half, the Geckos struggled moving the chains and holding onto the football.

-The Geckos, as this did the entire game, shared quarterback duties between Avian Gumataotao and Hayden Celis, neither finding much success.
+The Geckos shared quarterback duties between Avian Gumataotao and Hayden Celis, neither finding much success the entire game.
 In the third quarter, Gumataotao through a pass directly at FD's Alucious Medler, a 6-foot-3 junior who easily picked off the throw and advanced into GW territory.
 While the turnover did not result in points, the next one did.

 With Celis running the offense, FD’s Lavin Santos, a freshman, intercepted the pass.
 Gogue, who already had a 68-yard touchdown run to his credit, capped off the drive with a 1-yard scoring drive.